afzaman/book-shelf/README.md

-This is my submission for the etch-a-sketch assignment for the ODIN Project.
+This is my submission for the LIBRARY assignment for the ODIN Project.

+Check it out live here:  https://afzaman.github.io/book-shelf/

 Find out more here! https://www.theodinproject.com/lessons/library